changdaeoh/Lottery_Number_Generator/README.md

-# Lottery_Number_Generator
+# Lotto6/45 (Korean popular lottery) Number Generator
+---
+Univ. of Seoul 2020 winter seasonal semester
+> advanced programming _ Professor.
+Kirak Kim

-KOR lotto6/45 number generator with simple customizations added
+## lotto number generator with simple customizations added
+#### Constraint
+: divergence in the proportion of appearances between numbers should not be more than 5%.
+#### Function
+1. can add the numbers that must be included.
+2. can remove the numbers that must be excluded.
+3. can take the most frequently extracted numbers from all the records so far.